 The attraction itself is largely unchanged.
 The film was updated to a digital projection shortly before being retired, and it still looks crisp and clean.
 (DCA never had the problem with dust and debris on its film that plagued the Florida version.)
 The scents, including a new one, are as delightful as ever.

-Personally, I hope the run of Soarin’ Over California is extended beyond August.
+Personally, I hope the run of Soarin’ Over California continues indefinitely.
 Like Impressions de France, this is one film that simply stands the test of time.
 Actually, unlike Impressions de France, you never get an up-close look at any people (and their dated attire), so there’s not much to date the footage.
 Basically just the Los Angeles skyline, which has grown tremendously since ~2000.
 To my knowledge, almost everything else is virtually unchanged (actually, I think the particular orange grove is now a housing development–but you wouldn’t know from looking at it), which is the beauty of filming the natural world.

 Are you excited about the extended run of Soarin’ Over California?
 Do you hope that it returns indefinitely?
 What about at Epcot?
 Would you prefer to see Soarin’ or Soarin’ Around the World…or both?
 Do you agree or disagree with our assessment?
 Any questions?
 Hearing your feedback—even when you disagree with us—is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!